mfeckie/ember-decorators-codemod/README.md

-# ember-decorators-codemod
+# ember-decorators-codemod [WIP]

-A collection of codemod's for ember-decorators-codemod.
+A collection of codemod's for converting class properties to decorated properties.

+This codemod is currently a work in progress, so treat it as experimental!
+If you find a problem, please report it (or better still, fix and pull request :) )

 ## Usage